California wildfires: Where things stand

 Three people have died so far in the Woolsey Fire in the canyons west of Los Angeles including the Malibu area.

-The Camp Fire has scorched 9,844 residences, 336 commercial buildings, and 2,076 other structures -- including practically wiping out the entire town of Paradise, according California Department of Forestry and Fire Protection (Cal Fire).
+The Camp Fire has scorched 11,713 residences and 472 commercial buildings — including practically wiping out the entire town of Paradise, according to the California Department of Forestry and Fire Protection (Cal Fire).

 Paradise resident Emerald Mayfied told NBC News that her home was lost.